chinapedia/wikipedia.abstract.en/Page/Kickapoo_people.md

 History

-Babe Shkit, Kickapoo chief and delegate from Indian Territory, ca. 1900

 The Kickapoo were an Algonquian-language people who likely migrated to or developed as a people in a large territory along the Wabash River in the area of modern Terre Haute, Indiana.
 They were confederated with the larger Wabash Confederacy, which included the Piankeshaw to their south, the Wea to their north, and the powerful Miami Tribe, to their east.
 A subgroup occupied the Upper Iowa River region in what was later known as northeast Iowa and the Root River region in southeast Minnesota in the late 1600s and early 1700s.
 This group was probably known by the clan name "Mahouea", derived from the Illinoian word for wolf, _m'hwea_.[2]

 The earliest European contact with the Kickapoo tribe occurred during the La Salle Expeditions into Illinois Country in the late 17th century.
 The French colonists set up remote fur trading posts throughout the region, including on the Wabash River.
 They typically would set up posts at or near Native American villages, and Terre Haute was founded as a French village.
 The Kickapoo had to contend with a changing cast of Europeans; the British defeated the French in the Seven Years' War and took over nominal rule of this area after 1763.
 They increased their own trading with the Kickapoo.